Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 **The executive dashboards below summarize key national and state-level staffing insights.
 For regulatory review, audit readiness, and reproducibility, all calculations, transformations, and supporting analyses are documented in the sections that follow, including Python workflows and detailed report visuals.**

-## Primary Executive Summary Dashboard- National Staffing Overview (Q2 2024)
+## Primary Executive Summary Dashboard - National Staffing Overview (Q2 2024)

 ![](screenshot8.png)